henspace/henspace/games/clickandcrawl/about.dc988594.md

 + Settings for the application
 + Adventure progress
 + Hall of fame; this only holds your own personal adventures and is not shared anywhere or with anyone else.
++ Cache: the browser's cache storage is used to allow offline use.

 No cookies are used by the application.